wp-plugins/google-maps-widget/readme.txt

 == Description ==

 More features, videos and demos are coming in a few days!
-Till then here's the widget's features list:
+Till then here's the widget's features list.
+Give us a shout <a href="http://twitter.com/WebFactoryLtd">@WebFactoryLtd</a>.

 **General widget options**